ndavidson19/gmail-purge/README.md

 UCLA is shutting down our Google accounts if we do not maintain our total storage under 5 GB.
 This repository contains Python scripts to help you manage your Gmail storage by identifying and deleting large, old, and spam emails.
 If you find yourself in a similar situation, these scripts can assist you in staying under the storage limit.

+There is an additional script `delete_drive.py` which as it sounds like deletes your google drive files.
+This is useful if you have a lot of files in your google drive that you don't need anymore, but most likely you will need to modify the script to fit your needs.
+For our use-case they turned off our access to drive and we were unable to delete files through the web interface giving us no choice but to purge it for extra space.

 ## Features

 - **List Emails for Deletion**: Identify emails that can be deleted, including large emails, old emails, and spam emails from specific senders.